matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 **What is Hibernate's default persistence strategy for inheritance?**

-- Single Table - One table is created for the superclass and inheriting subclasses.
+- Single Table: One table created for the superclass and inheriting subclasses.

 **What is a disadvantage of the Single Table strategy for inheritance?**